bow-simulation/virtualbow/README.md

 Building the AppImage requires [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases), which is itself an AppImage.
 Download it from github and make it make it executable via `chmod a+x ...`.
 Ensure that it is found as `linuxdeployqt` by the command line, for example by dropping or linking it in your `/usr/local/bin/` folder.
-Also make sure that the `qmake` executable is found and points to the correct Qt installation (e.g. `/home/Qt/5.10.1/gcc_64/bin/qmake`).

 In Qt Creator, check the target `appimage` under *Projects*, *Build Steps*, *Details* and perform a build.

-Linuxdeployqt might [for some reason](https://github.com/probonopd/linuxdeployqt/issues/235) give you an error about *libmysqlclient.so.18* not being found.
-This library belongs to the `libmysqlclient18` package, which is no longer available in the repositories for newer versions of Ubuntu.
-It can however still be downloaded from [launchpad](https://launchpad.net/ubuntu/xenial/amd64/libmysqlclient18/5.6.25-0ubuntu1).